-In 2005 the North East FEI cluster group employed a Development Officer to increase awareness of and opportunity for woodland education in NE Scotland, and to support existing providers of outdoor learning in woodland environments (coinciding with the FC Woods for Learning strategy).
+In 2005 the North East OWL cluster group employed a Development Officer to increase awareness of and opportunity for woodland education in NE Scotland, and to support existing providers of outdoor learning in woodland environments (coinciding with the FC Woods for Learning strategy).

-FEI supports schools and communities delivering Outdoor Learning (such as Forest School, John Muir Award, Eco-schools, Active Schools etc.) in the Aberdeen city and Aberdeenshire areas.
+OWLNEG supports schools and communities delivering Outdoor Learning (such as Forest School, John Muir Award, Eco-schools, Active Schools etc.) in the Aberdeen city and Aberdeenshire areas.

 Our aim is to to help people of all ages understand why trees and forests are important.